Attack of the killer tomatoes!

 And they're not going to take it anymore.

 In 1978, a film was made spoofing B monster movies, in which tomatoes mysteriously gain sentience and mobility, becoming killer tomatoes, which then attack.
 It was, sensibly, called Attack of the Killer Tomatoes!
 No genre was safe as the self-billed "Musical-Comedy-Horror Show" ripped up everything from romantic comedies to spy films, pausing long enough to take pot shots at superheroes and politics.
 Despite being made for less than $100,000, it's generally regarded as a failure at the box office.
-It, nonetheless, earned a cult following and practically became the defining film for So Bad, It's Good.
-(If a parody can count as that, anyway.)
+It, nonetheless, earned a cult following and became, much like The Rocky Horror Picture Show, a defining example of a film that's deliberately So Bad, It's Good.

 Return of the killer tomatoes!